Posted February 11, 2013

-A recent Malware: A generic term for a software that is designed to disable or otherwise damage computers, networks and computer systems LookingGlass Cyber (n) - another type of cold that can destroy a computer by latching on to destroy other programs. campaign has caught the eye of researchers for what appears to be a focused attack on Russian-speaking targets.
-The malware was spread via a SPAM: Email or postings containing irrelevant, inappropriate or indiscriminate messages sent to a large number of recipients.
-LookingGlass Cyber (n) - tons and tons of emails sent out with no relevance to anyone, or anything. campaign written in Russian which contained a booby-trapped Microsoft Word file.
+A recent Malware: Software that is intended to damage or disable computers and computer systems. campaign has caught the eye of researchers for what appears to be a focused attack on Russian-speaking targets.
+The malware was spread via a SPAM: Unsolicited usually commercial messages (such as e-mails, text messages, or Internet postings) sent to a large number of recipients or posted in a large number of places. campaign written in Russian which contained a booby-trapped Microsoft Word file.

 Using a sample of this malware binary, identified as Win32.Daws, Cyveillance collected data about its behavior using the Cuckoo sandbox system.
 Cuckoo utilizes a virtualized environment where one can run malicious binaries and observe their behavior without risk of spreading the infection to other systems.

 The Win32.Daws sample is alternatively known as “Sanny” from the email address that was used by the attacker.
 This particular piece of malware is interesting because of its intended target, Russia.
 Consistent with previous reports, language clues gleaned from sandbox analysis plus the identity of the command and control server, suggest that the attacker is based in South Korea.
 The C&C server the attacker used was a Korean language bulletin board system.
 All of the data that an infected node collected would be uploaded as an encoded post to this board along with the name of the infected machine and its IP address.
 The URL used to upload the victims data to this C&C server also contained a unique string “kbaksan”.
 We were able to use this string to determine that there are at least two different variants of this malware uploading data to the same location.